AFCON final controversy: Moroccan politician accuses Senegal of using 'juju'

 Tensions between the two sides continued well after the final whistle.
 Moroccan players and ball boys were seen attempting to take Mendy’s towel, while Thiaw walked out of his post-match press conference after being booed and jeered by Moroccan journalists.

-In the wake of his heartbreaking miss, Díaz issued an emotional statement on social media.
+In the wake of his heartbreaking miss, Díaz issued an emotional statement on social media saying his heart aches as he had dreamt of the title.
+He also took responsibility for the miss.

-“My heart aches.
-I dreamed of this title thanks to all the love you've given me, every message, every show of support that made me feel I wasn't alone,” he wrote.
-“I fought with everything I had, with my heart above all else.
-Yesterday I failed, and I take full responsibility and apologize from the bottom of my heart.
-It will be hard to recover, because this wound doesn't heal easily, but I will try.
-Not for myself, but for everyone who believed in me and for everyone who suffered with me.
-I will keep going until one day I can repay all this love and be a source of pride for my Moroccan people.”

 FIFA President reacts to Diaz's penalty miss